VasanthakumarV/vasanthakumarv.github.io/content/notes/pml/foundations/optimization_algos.md

 ### Convergence rates

 We want to find optimization algorithms that converge quickly to a local optimum.
 For certain convex problems with bounded Lipschitz constant, one can show that gradient descent converges at a linear rate.

+# Momentum methods

+Gradient descent can move very slowly along flat regions of the loss landscape, momentum methods can offer a solution for this.

+## Momentum